-This is written for working parents, but can be applied in other situations as well.
+This was originally written for working parents, but I’ve adapted it so it can be applied to people in all kinds of situations.

 If learning how to do things well, doing the work, and worrying about outcomes drives our success at work, then shouldn’t it work at home too?